 It can be hard to pinpoint which technologies will change our lives the quickest.
-From automated vehicles to the future of education, five panellists came together at PwC Australia for the Churchill Club Australia’s inaugural Top Tech Trends Debate to discuss which trends they think will have an explosive impact in the next few years.
+From automated vehicles to the future of education, five panellists came together at PwC Australia for the Churchill Club Australia’s inaugural Top Tech Trends Debate in 2018 to discuss which trends they think will have an explosive impact in the next few years.
 Here are their top five.

 We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next ten.”